-4. Select "Project" > "Build Project" from the NetCOBOL Studio menu bar when SAMPLE11.EXE is not created in "Other Files" (When an automatic build is not executed).
+5. On the Project menu, click Build Project when SAMPLE11.EXE is not created in "Other Files" (When an automatic build is not executed).

-1. Start the "Run-time Environment Setup Tool".
-The "Run-time Environment Setup Tool" dialog appears.
+1. Start Run-time Environment Setup Tool.
+The Run-time Environment Setup Tool dialog appears.

-- 2. Select "Open" from the "File" menu and select COBOL85.CBR in the folder that contains the executable program (SAMPLE11.EXE). - 3.
-Select the Common tab and enter data as shown below: - Specify DBMSACS.INF for the environment variable @ODBC_Inf. - 4.
-Click the "Apply" button.
-The data is saved in the object initialization file. - 5.
-Select "Exit" from the "File" menu to terminate the "Run-time Environment Setup Tool".
+- 2. On the File menu, click Open.
+The Select Runtime Initialization file dialog box appears. - 3.
+Select COBOL85.CBR in the folder that contains the executable program (SAMPLE11.EXE). - 4.
+Select the Common tab and enter data as shown below: - Specify DBMSACS.INF for the environment variable @ODBC_Inf. - 5.
+Click Apply.
+The data is saved in the object initialization file. - 6.
+On the File menu, click Exit to terminate the run-time environment setup tool.